LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

       * - Name
         - Description
         - Score Function
-      * - Scrabble
-        - The traditional scoring algorithm.
-        - Uses the ``oldScrabbleScorer()`` function to determine the score for a given word.
       * - Simple Score
         - Each letter is worth 1 point.
         - A function with a parameter for user input that returns a score.